- In-person attendance

 All Justice Service Centres follow COVIDSafe requirements and individual location COVIDSafe plans.

-Offenders should not attend a Justice Service Centre if they are unwell.
+You should not attend a Justice Service Centre if you are unwell.

 - have tested positive for COVID-19